Close Menu

 This area of mental functioning refers to your ability to regulate your emotions, control behavior, and maintain normal behavior in a work setting.
 For instance, if you have mental health issues in this are you may have problems responding to demands and adapting to changes.
 Additionally, you might have trouble managing your psychologically based symptoms.

 Other examples include, being able to distinguish between acceptable and unacceptable work performance.
 Also, you should be able to set realistic goals and make plans for yourself without others.
 You should also be able to maintain personal hygiene and wear attire appropriate to a work setting.
 Additionally, you should be aware of normal hazards and take appropriate precautions.
 These examples illustrate the nature of this area of mental function.
 The SSA does not require evidence of all of the examples.
-If you have evidence from a boss at an old job that shows you cannot manage yourself in a work setting, then you should submit it to the SSA.
+However, if you have evidence from a boss at an old job that shows you cannot manage yourself in a work setting, then you should submit it to the SSA.

 HOW DOES SSA USE THE PART B CRITERIA TO EVALUATE YOUR MENTAL DISORDER?